Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Introduction

 The contributions of this paper are summarized as follows: \begin{itemize} \item We find that removing certain training examples boosts the performance of unsupervised contrastive learning is a universal empirical phenomenon on multiple benchmark datasets.
-Through a mixing-image experiment, we conjecture that the removal of difficult-to-learn examples is the cause. \item We design a theoretical framework that models the similarity between different pairs of samples to characterize how difficult-to-learn samples in contrastive learning affect the generalization of downstream tasks.
-Based on this framework, we theoretically prove that the existence of difficult-to-learn samples hurts contrastive learning performances. \item We theoretically analyze how possible solutions, i.e. directly removing difficult-to-learn samples, margin tuning, and temperature scaling, can address the issue of difficult-to-learn examples by improving the generalization bounds in different ways. \item In experiments, we propose a simple and efficient mechanism for selecting difficult-to-learn examples and validate the effectiveness of the aforementioned methods, which substantiates the reliability of our proposed theoretical framework. \end{itemize}
+Through a mixing-image experiment, we conjecture that the removal of difficult examples is the cause. \item We design a theoretical framework that models the similarity between different pairs of samples to characterize how difficult samples in contrastive learning affect the generalization of downstream tasks.
+Based on this framework, we theoretically prove that the existence of difficult samples hurts contrastive learning performances. \item We theoretically analyze how possible solutions, i.e. directly removing difficult samples, margin tuning, and temperature scaling, can address the issue of difficult examples by improving the generalization bounds in different ways. \item In experiments, we propose a simple and efficient mechanism for selecting difficult examples and validate the effectiveness of the aforementioned methods, which substantiates the reliability of our proposed theoretical framework. \end{itemize}